Religious restrictions on the consumption of pork: Arabian custom

 According to the Roman historian Sozomen, some Arab polytheists in pre-Islamic Arabia who traced their ancestry to Ishmael abstained from consuming pork.

+Ancient Near East

+It was common in ancient Near East for pigs, dogs and other animals to be barred from religious places.
+8th century BC Babylonian wisdom literature labels them as unclean and reviled by sun god Shamash due to their customs, even although pigs were raised and eaten in everyday life.
+Assyrians associated pigs to the demoness Lamashtu, if still consuming them as food and honoring boar hunting.
+Pigs were also sacrificed in Babylon during Akitu.

+Ancient Egyptians also featured their own pork taboo, repeatedly recorded by Classical authors, although it seemed to apply only to priests.
+In turn, Egyptians were also said to sacrifice pigs once per year.
+It is heavily debated if Egyptian religious restrictions on pork might have influenced Jewish ones or vice versa.

+According to Porphyry of Tyre, Phoenicians abstained from pork because it was not produced in their lands.
+He seems to have been under the mistaken impression this reason was the same for Jews, instead of an active proscription.
+Herodotus records than in Tyre, Phoenicia, it was forbidden for pork, women, and foreigners to be brought into the sanctuary of the temple of the deity Melqart.
+This restriction was attested during the Persian period.
+Pig bones in Phoenician archaeological sites are few, although not absent, with Carthage and Utica showing the biggest quantities.

+Piglets were sacrificed in the Phoenician colony of Carthage after the introduction of the Greek cult of Demeter and Kore, brought back after the siege of Syracuse in 397 BC.
+Pork consumption in Carthage shot up after the Roman conquest of the territory, due especially to the important role of the pig in Roman culture.

 Other religions

-In Tyre, Phoenicia, it was forbidden for pork, women, and foreigners to be brought into the sanctuary of the temple of the deity Melqart.
-This restriction was attested during the Persian period.

 According to the Greek historian Herodotus, the Scythians had a taboo against the pig, which was never offered in sacrifice, and they apparently loathed so much as to even keep the animal within their lands.

 A Scottish pork taboo purportedly existed until the 19th century, as discussed by the Scottish folklorist Donald Alexander Mackenzie.
 It was particularly prevalent among Highlanders, whom Mackenzie believed refrained from pork due to an ancient taboo.
 Several writers who confirm that there was a prejudice against pork consumption, or a generally superstitious attitude toward pigs, do not see it in terms of a taboo related to an ancient cult.